Some stories and deals don’t get their own post, but should get some coverage. Here are some quick takes on stories that caught my eye.

 Total Your Leased Car?
 Prepare For A Big Credit Score Hit

-DDF member Hyshai was in an accident and his leased car was totaled.
+DDF member Euclid was in an accident and his leased car was totaled.
 No big deal, it’s insured, right?

 It showed up on his insurance report as “Early Termination/Insurance loss” and his FICO 8 score plummeted by 100 points.

-He tried having that removed and Transunion did, but Experian refused.
-His Transunion score jumped back up, but his Experian score languishes.
+He tried having that removed and one credit bureau did, but another refused.
+His score by the bureau which removed the comment jumped back up, but the score by the other languishes.

 Others report the same story. apparently credit reporting agencies have decided that borrowers getting into accidents that lead to a totaled car are people that might not pay back a loan on time.